apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'There's a powerful argument' Trump is disqualified for presidency under 14th Amendment: Kaine**
+**Wisconsin deer farm infected with fatal brain disease**

-You can read more about it [here](https://abcnews.go.com/Politics/powerful-argument-trump-disqualified-presidency-14th-amendment-kaine/story?id=102886037).
+You can read more about it [here](https://www.foxnews.com/us/wisconsin-deer-farm-infected-fatal-brain-disease).

 ## Requirements
 - Python 3.8